-- Acceptable proof of residency in the CBD.
-This can be a copy of your power or phone bill or bank statement that is less than 2 months old and clearly shows your name and full residential address.
+Acceptable proof of residency in the CBD.
+This can be a copy of your power or phone bill or bank statement that's less than 2 months old and shows your name and full residential address.
 Rates invoices provide proof of ownership, but not residency - and are therefore not accepted.

-- If you are not the registered owner of the vehicle (the vehicle is a company vehicle or belongs to a friend) a letter of authority is required to state that the vehicle is for sole use of the applicant who lives in the CBD.
+If you're not the registered owner of the vehicle, the vehicle is a company vehicle or belongs to a friend, a letter of authority is required to state that the vehicle is for sole use of the applicant who lives in the CBD.

-- Payment of the fee $154.
-This fee is reviewed annually.
+Payment of the fee $165 is reviewed annually.

 What to do with the application form